 What are the emerging niches within the public health field?

-Graduates with an online public health degree in Chicago should focus on building practical experience to increase employability.
-Internships or volunteer roles with local public health departments or organizations like the Chicago Department of Public Health provide valuable exposure to community health initiatives.
+After completing an online public health degree in Chicago, graduates should focus on building practical experience to enhance employability.
+Internships and volunteer opportunities with local health departments, such as the Chicago Department of Public Health, provide valuable insights and networking possibilities.

 What are the top skills employers look for in public health degree graduates in Chicago?